cvonk/wordpress-twentyseventeen-excerpt/README.md

 # wordpress-twentyseventeen-excerpt

 Adds excerpts to the Wordpress twentyseventeen theme.
-The category overview will now use excerpts instead of the full post.
+The category overview will show excerpts instead of the full post.

 ## Install

-Simply download the zip and upload the zip under your WordPress dashboard at Appearance > Themes.
-Or extract and upload via FTP at wp-content/themes/.
+Download the zip from GitHub and upload it using your WordPress dashboard at Appearance > Themes.
+Or extract and upload via FTP/SCP at wp-content/themes/.

 ## Configure